carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ![roadrunner_exports](img/tuto_content_authoring_maps/roadrunner_exports.png)

+RoadRunner is the best application for creating custom maps.
+There are alternatives such as [__OpenStreetMap__](tuto_G_openstreetmap.md) that focus on generating maps from real road maps.

 ## Importing your road network into CARLA

 The important export files needed for CARLA are the `.xodr` file and the `.fbx` file.
 Copy or move these files into the *Import* folder inside the root directory of the CARLA repository where you have built from source.